 - Alternator check function diagnoses battery issues

-- Detailed charging information available on digital display
+- Detailed charging information available on the digital display

 - Air compressor is slow to inflate (15-20 minutes for car tire)